maflcko/b-c-gui-translations-review/reviews/ca.md

         <translation>Copia al Clipboard</translation>

 ERR
-"Copia al Clipboard" is not proper Catalan.
-The word "Clipboard" should be translated as "Portapapers" in Catalan.
+"Clipboard" is not translated into Catalan.
+It should be "porta-retalls".

 Correct translation:
-Copia al portapapers
+Copia al porta-retalls
 ```

 <!-- cache_translation_check_ca_e091bb3498f48866dab7b214a725a8f6d972a22196caecb758dafa0e3823b591 -->